Brazil nut

-The Brazil nut (Bertholletia excelsa) is a South American tree in the family Lecythidaceae, and it is also the name of the tree's commercially harvested edible seeds.
+Brazil nut (Bertholletia excelsa) refers to a South American tree in the family Lecythidaceae as well as the tree's commercially-harvested edible seeds.
 It is one of the largest and longest-lived trees in the Amazon rainforest.
-The fruit and its nutshell – containing the edible Brazil nut – are relatively large, possibly weighing as much as 2 kg in total weight.
+The fruit and its nutshell – containing the edible nut – are relatively large and weigh as much as 2 kg in total.
 As food, Brazil nuts are notable for diverse content of micronutrients, especially a high amount of selenium.
 The wood of the Brazil nut tree is prized for its quality in carpentry, flooring, and heavy construction.

+In 2023, Brazil and Bolivia combined produced 91% of the world total of Brazil nuts.

 Common names

+In Portuguese-speaking countries, like Brazil, they are variously called "castanha-do-brasil" (meaning "chestnut from Brazil" in Portuguese), "castanha-do-pará" (meaning "chestnut from Pará" in Portuguese), castanha-da-amazônia, castanha-do-acre, "noz amazônica" (meaning "Amazonian nut" in Portuguese), noz boliviana, tocari (probably of Carib origin), and tururi (from Tupi turu'ri).